 I enjoy kale and other leafy greens in my juice as much as the next person.
 But with a juicer in the $100 range, a lot of those leafy greens go to waste.

 You really need a masticating juicer for greens (which is considerably more expensive), so that it can slowly squeeze out the juice from inside.
-With a centrifugal juicer like I have, often the kale just winds up in the catch basket of the juicer.
+My Breville compact juicer is of the centrifugal variety.
+Kale just winds up in the catch basket of the juicer.

 So instead of using a lot of leafy greens for little reward, I chose vegetables that are naturally juicy.
 You get a lot of beverage for your buck with cucumbers, bell peppers, tomatoes, and celery.

 Plus, they all have a natural mildness about them that makes them an easier sell to vegetable juice novices.

 How to make it

 It’s super easy to make this vegetable juice recipe!
 Simply wash the tomatoes, bell pepper, cucumber, celery, and garlic (if using).
 Remove the peel from the garlic & stem from the bell pepper.

 If the chute of your juicer is on the small side, you may need to cut the vegetables down to a manageable size.